weihua916/imsat/README.md

 # Information Maximizing Self Augmented Training (IMSAT)
 This is a reproducing code for IMSAT [1].
 IMSAT is a method for discrete representation learning using deep neural networks.
 It can be applied to clustering and hash learning to achieve the state-of-the-art results.
+This is the work performed while Weihua Hu was interning at Preferred Networks.

 ## Requirements
 You must have the following already installed on your system.